pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 -----------------------------------------
 In order to deploy Pega Platform to a GKE cluster, you must create a Google Cloud project in which you will create your Kubernetes cluster resources.

-1. Using the browser of your choice, log into [Google Cloud](#https://cloud.google.com/) with your Google Cloud account credentials.
+1. Using the web browser of your choice, log into [Google Cloud](#https://cloud.google.com/) with your Google Cloud account credentials.

 2. Click **Console** next to your profile name to open the Google Cloud Platform console page.